 Symptoms Specific to POTS

 POTS is mostly diagnosed by exclusion, as the many types of dysautonomia and some entirely different medical conditions have similar symptoms.
-This means doctors will need to rule out all other reasons for your symptoms one by one.
+This means doctors must rule out all other reasons for your symptoms individually.
+Before doctors can diagnose POTS, they first rule out orthostatic hypotension as a reason for your symptoms.
+Doctors also check for recent blood loss and dehydration before testing.

 Disability Insurance Benefits from an Insurance Company

-Many people have short term and long term disability insurance policies through their workplaces as part of a group benefits plan.
+Many people have short-term and long-term disability insurance policies through their workplaces as part of a group benefits plan.
 Individuals can also obtain disability insurance through a broker or directly from an insurance company.

-Short Term Disability Policies
+Short-Term Disability Policies

-Typically, a short-term disability policy will replace 60 to 70% of your income and pays out for a limited time—perhaps for six months to one year.
+Typically, a short-term disability policy will replace 60 to 70% of your income and payout for a limited time—perhaps for six months to one year.
 Payments usually won’t begin until one to two weeks after you’ve proven your disability.
 Short-term policies are intended for temporary setbacks like broken arms or torn ligaments.
 If you’re unable to return to work at the end of your STD benefit period, you can then file a claim for long-term disability.

-Long Term Disability Policies
+Long-Term Disability Policies

-Long-term policies usually replace about 60% of your previous salary and can pay benefits for years, sometimes until you reach retirement age.
+Long-term disability policies usually replace about 60% of your previous salary and can pay benefits for years, sometimes until you reach retirement age.
 However, some policies have limitations.
 Even if you’ve paid your premiums, insurance companies may try to avoid payouts, necessitating the help of an experienced disability insurance lawyer.

-Social Security Disability Insurance (SSDI) Benefits from the Social Security Administration (SSA)
+Social Security Disability Insurance (SSDI) Benefits

 The Blue Book